Britain's crisis-hit PM Johnson faces tricky party conference

-LONDON (AFP) - British Prime Minister Boris Johnson's talent for political escapology will be tested in the coming days as his Conservative party holds its annual conference in the grip of national turmoil induced by Covid-19 and Brexit.
+LONDON • British Prime Minister Boris Johnson's talent for political escapology will be tested in the coming days as his Conservative Party holds its annual conference in the grip of national turmoil induced by Covid-19 and Brexit.

-Panic-buying has emptied fuel pumps, and retailers are warning of a bleak Christmas unless the government restores the flow of labour from Europe that it shut down when Britain quit the EU.
+Panic-buying has emptied fuel pumps, and retailers are warning of a bleak Christmas unless the government restores the flow of labour from Europe that it shut down when Britain quit the European Union.

 The crisis risks undermining themes that Mr Johnson wants to tout at the conference, including "levelling up" economic growth, "Global Britain" after Brexit, and "anti-woke" culture wars.